sillevl/course-web-essentials/src/chapters/01-how_the_web_works/web_protocols.md

 ## HTTP Protocol

-* Protocol for Client-Server applications
-* Protocol = system of rules that allow two or more entities of a communications system to transmit information
+A Protocol is a **system of rules** that allow two or more entities of a communications system to transmit information.

-* How to request and respond is standardized in the HTTP protocol coordinated by the IETF - Internet Engineering Task Force
+HTTP stands for HyperText Transfer Protocol.
+HTTP is protocol that enables _Client-Server_ applications.
+It defines how `requests` and `responds` should look and is standardized in the HTTP protocol coordinated by the IETF - Internet Engineering Task Force.
-* HTTP stands for HyperText Transfer Protocol

 ![HTTP request and response](./img/http-request-response.png)

-* Client requests and server reponses
-* Plain text protocol, thus readable for humans
-* Default port is 80
-* Stateless protocol
-  * No state \(information or status\) is retained between requests
-  * State can be retained with ‘HTTP cookies’ or ‘sessions’
+In the protocol it is defined how **clients** can send _requests_ and how **servers** should _respond_.
+The protocol consists out of plain text and is readable for humans.
+This makes debugging and understanding the process easy.

+HTTP is build on top of the TCP/IP stack.
+By default, port `80` is reserved for HTTP.
+This is the standard port that is used when no port is provided.
+Any other port could be used as well, but must always be supplied when sending out requests using a browser or other software.

+The HTTP protocol is a **stateless** protocol.
+This means that no information is shared between different requests or responses.
+Each request-response sequence is isolated.
+This enables HTTP servers to process requests and responses very efficiently and easy.

+If some state must be retained, for example a user that logs in, _HTTP cookies_ can be used to create the concept of sessions.

 ### Client request

-* The request message consists of the following:
+The request message consists of the following:
-  * A request line

-      \*for example GET /images/logo.png HTTP/1.1, which requests a resource called /images/logo.png from the server
+* A request line: for example `GET /images/logo.png HTTP/1.1`, which requests a resource called `/images/logo.png` from the server

-  * One or more Request header fields
+* One or more Request header fields (such as `Accept-Language: en`, …)
-    * such as Accept-Language: en, …
-  * An empty line
+* An empty line to indicate the end of the header
 * An optional message body

-Note: the host header is mandatory, all others are optional

 ```http
 GET / HTTP/1.1